Purvathakur500/officerpath/README.md

-# officerpath
+# OfficerPath
-A Python and SQL-powered defence exam preparation platform featuring study planning, progress tracking, mock test analytics, and performance insights.
+OfficerPath is a Python and SQL-powered web application designed to help defence aspirants plan, organize, and track their preparation journey.
+The platform combines study planning, mock test analytics, fitness tracking, and progress visualization into a single dashboard to help users prepare more effectively for defence entrance examinations.

+> 🚧 This project is currently under development as part of the Summer Bootcamp 2026.